woodyp/woodyp.info/Woody_Pewitt_cv.md

 Architecting creative cloud solutions for corporate organizations.

-As a software consultant and contractor, the focus is always relieving a clients' pain quickly.
+As a software consultant and contractor, the focus is always relieving on relieving a client's pain quickly.

 Creating architectures that quickly solve problems with a concern for future needs and capabilities.
-Including new technologies provide the maximum future opportunity for clients to continue improvement of solutions.
+Including new technologies provide the maximum future opportunity for clients to continue the improvement of solutions.

 Worked with a large HSA bank to develop new Azure-based architecture.
 Defined and coordinated running many PoT projects to give the organization confidence in different solutions.
 Defined training programs for the existing organization Developers and Solution Architects.

-Delivered training to Microsoft employees and partners to learn or refine how to develope and deliver Archidiaconal Design sessions.
+Delivered training to Microsoft employees and partners to learn or refine how to develop and deliver Archidiaconal Design sessions.

 Worked on a contract to move a $50,000/month infrastructure hosted in RackSpace to Amazon Web Services (AWS), where monthly costs were cut by at least 2k.
 The reliability and disaster recovery options were greatly improved as well.
 The overall scalability is greatly enhanced by using Docker containers and additional serverless microservices created with .NET Core Lambda functions.